Symptom of Depression

 If you or a loved one is experiencing the symptoms of depression mentioned above please seek help.
 Don’t wait until your level of functioning is severely impaired.
 Get depression treatment now!
 One of the biggest reasons people do not seek help is because of the shame they feel concerning the idea of having a mental illness.
 The reality is that our minds are vulnerable to illness just like our bodies.
 There is no shame in developing the flu or some other medical condition, so why is there with the mind?

 Those who avoid seeking help because of the shame they feel only languish longer like the cripple at the pool of Bethesda.
 He needed help, but he was unwilling to accept any personal responsibility for helping himself.
+Sometimes you may not need to get admired to a mental facility to treat your depression.
+Many people use the best cbd oil for anxiety and depression as a natural alternative for pharmaceutical medication.

 How Counseling Can Help